elliottinvent/Twatter/readme.md

 ## Loading Lists into Twatter
 Two lists have been provided, a simple example file listing colours (list/colours.txt) and a list of the most common words in the english language courtesy of [deekayen](https://gist.github.com/deekayen/4148741).
 New lists can be created simply by entering words or characters on new lines and saving the file in the 'lists' directory.

-Loading the files into Twatter is simple, just enter them in your pattern surrounded in square brackets:
+Loading the files into Twatter is simple, just enter them in your pattern surrounded by square brackets:
 ```
 [colours]clouds
 ```